FeyAgape/Mobile-Web-Specialist-Lesson-Notes/React/React2/react-component-cont.md

 That brings us to the essential new concept for this lesson: you will have one stateless component display information, and a different stateless component offer the ability to change that information.

+## Pass the Right props to the Right Siblings
+Look at Parent.js
+Three things have changed.

+1. Sibling has been required
+2. <Sibling /> instance has been added to the render function.
+3. <Sibling /> and <Child /> have been wrapped in a <div></div>, since JSX expressions must have only one outer element.